partigabor/aromatica-old/content/items/cubeb.md

 +++
 title = "Cubeb"
 author = "Gabor Parti"
-date = "2023-12-07"
+date = "2023-12-08"
 description = "The fruit of Piper cubeba, related to pepper.
-See also Ashanti pepper." weight = 10
+See also Ashanti pepper. " weight = 10
 # draft = "true"
 # hidden = "true"